Chair-for-Security-Engineering/INDIANA/README.md

 In order to reproduce the results, you can use the `execute-case-studies.sh` script.
 As a parameter, you can pass a target directory.
 The script automatically searches in all subfolders for configuration files and executes them.
 For example, you can use `case-studies/01-treshold-probing` as a parameter to reproduce the results reported in Table 2.
 Additionally, you can just reproduce the results for a specific cipher, e.g., to reproduce the results of SKINNY-64 of Table 2 you can use `case-studies/01-treshold-probing/skinny64` as parameter.

 All experiments have been executed on an Ubuntu server equipped with 128 GB RAM and an Intel Xeon E5-1660 Central Processing Unit (CPU) running at 3.2 GHz.
 The CPU has 16 cores that we fully utilize in case the corresponding tool supports multithreading.

+## 11. Acknowledgment

+We would like to thank the anonymous reviewers from the EuroCrypt'25 artifact submission committee that provided us with useful comments and suggestions to improve the repository of INDIANA.